|Manufacturer||:||Standard Cameras Limited|

 There is a lever on the front with two positions labelled DIST and NEAR.
 When the lever is moved, the lens is moved forward and backward to give different focussing distances.
 'DIST' covers from 10 ft.(3m) to infinity but 'NEAR' is for subjects between 4ft to 9 ft (1-3 m).

 It only has a simple time and instantaneous exposure shutter.
 A tab on the side is pulled for 'Time' mode.
 There is a built-in retractable green colour filter that can be slid into place using another tab on the side.
 A green filter is mainly used for photographing plants as it helps separate the green foliage from the brightly-coloured flowers and buds.
 The film advance is not coupled to the shutter release so double exposure is possible.
-It has a red window to view frame numbers.
+It has a red window with swinging cover to view frame numbers.

 How to Use